Tonsillectomy & Adenoidectomy Peoria, IL

 Tonsil Removal Specialist at Peoria Earn Nose & Throat Group

-Peoria Ear Nose & Throat Group specializes in providing treatment for tonsillitis and adenoiditis at his offices in Peoria, IL and its surrounding areas.
+Peoria Ear Nose & Throat Group specializes in providing treatment for tonsillitis and adenoiditis at its offices in Peoria, IL, and its surrounding areas.
 Call to learn more or to schedule an appointment today.

 Treatment for Tonsillitis & Adenoiditis

 Our physicians can help decide upon the best treatment based on age, overall health, medical history, type of infection, and a child’s tolerance for medication or therapies.
 Treatment also depends on the severity of the infection and the frequency with which the child develops infections.
 While antibiotics can help, a physician may refer you to an Ear, Nose, and Throat surgeon to have the tonsils and adenoids removed.